How to Prepare

 Please be sure to read through all the drop down sections so that you come onto retreat informed and prepared.
 All of this information is included in our Big Springs Welcome Guide.
 Please reach out to your retreat organizer if you have specific questions.

-At an altitude of 5,200 ft, the temperatures can vary, and there could be rain.
-We recommend you bring lots of layers, a jacket and an umbrella, as well as a sun hat and anything else that you use to protect yourself from the elements.
-Because of the nearby water, there will be insects.
-We have unscented sunscreen and bug spray available.
-Please bring enough clothes for the entire retreat, as there are no laundry facilities available.
-We have included a packing list of items that we recommend.
-Please bring everything you will need throughout the retreat.
-There are no convenient stores nearby.
+At an altitude of 5,200 ft., temperatures can vary, and there could be rain.
+Here is a point forecast for Big Springs.
+We recommend you bring lots of layers, a jacket, umbrella, sun hat and anything else that you use to protect yourself from the elements and insects.
+We have unscented sunscreen and insect repellant available.

 -